Small-time global approximate controllability for incompressible MHD with coupled Navier slip boundary conditions: Proof of the regularization lemma

-In general two dimensional domains and without imposing restrictions on the boundary conditions, we can take a different approach for justifying the \apriori~estimates given in \Cref{subsection:estsuffregsol} below.
-First, the initial data are approximated in $\xLtwo(\mathcal{E})$ by $\xW(\mathcal{E})\cap\xHtwo(\mathcal{E})$ functions satisfying the Navier slip-with-friction boundary conditions.
-Then, a sequence of strong solutions of the type $\xLinfty((0,T);\xHn{2}(\mathcal{E})\cap\xW(\mathcal{E}))$ which converges to a weak Leray-Hopf solution is constructed.
+In $2$D, \Cref{lemma:reg} follows from the estimates in \Cref{subsection:estsuffregsol} by a different approach.
+First, the initial data are approximated, similarly to \cite[Appendix]{Kelliher2006}, in $\xLtwo(\mathcal{E})$ by $\xW(\mathcal{E})\cap\xHtwo(\mathcal{E})$ functions satisfying the Navier slip-with-friction boundary conditions.
+Then, a Leray--Hopf weak solution is constructed as the limit of a sequence of $\xLinfty((0,T);\xHn{2}(\mathcal{E})\cap\xW(\mathcal{E}))$ solutions.
 This idea relies on the assumption $N = 2$, which guarantees that the sequence of strong solutions is defined on a fixed time interval $[0,T]$.
-This argument will be provided in \cite{Rissel2022}.